apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

 'jcr:content/renditions.
 With bundling all those queries are avoided.

 * **Reduced number of Documents in persistent store** - Currently for a nodetype like app:Asset where 1 app:Asset = 15 JCR Nodes.
-If we have 10M assets then we would be consuming 150 M documents in Mongo.
+If we have 10M assets then we would be consuming 150 M documents in MongoDB.
 With bundling this ratio can be reduced to say 1-5 then it would reduce actual number of documents in Mongo.
-Lesser number of documents means lesser size for _id and {_modified, _id} index.
-Lesser index size would allow storing lot more Mongo documents as index size is key factor for sizing Mongo setups
+Fewer documents means reduces size for _id and {_modified, _id} index.
+Reduced index size allows storing a lot more MongoDB documents as index size is key factor for sizing MongoDB setups.

 ### <a name="bundling-limits"></a> Limitations

 Currently bundling logic has no fallback in case bundle document size exceeds the size imposed by persistent store.
-So try to ensure that bundling is limited and does not bundle lots of nodes
+So try to ensure that bundling is limited and does not bundle lots of nodes.

 [OAK-1312]: https://issues.apache.org/jira/browse/OAK-1312